schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application. 💪

-Version 2 was built from the ground-up to integrate nicely with Phoenix contexts.
-Authorization callbacks are implemented directly on contexts, so permissions can be checked from controllers, views, sockets, tests, and even other contexts.
+Authorization callbacks are implemented directly on context modules, so permissions can be checked from controllers, views, sockets, tests, and even other contexts.

-The `Bodyguard.Policy` behaviour is implemented with a single required callback.
+The `Bodyguard.Policy` behaviour has a single required callback, `c:Bodyguard.Policy.authorize/3`.
 Additionally, the `Bodyguard.Schema` behaviour provides a convention for limiting query results per-user.

-This is an all-new API, so refer to [the `1.x` branch](https://github.com/schrockwell/bodyguard/tree/1.x) for the earlier readme.

 - [Docs](https://hexdocs.pm/bodyguard/) ← complete documentation
 - [Hex](https://hex.pm/packages/bodyguard)